calisvalis1010/Fim-Client/README.md

 # Fim Client
-A cmd-python-base minecraft Education edition hack client.
+A cmd-python-base hack client.
 Still under hard development.
-There is only V0.0.1 BETA version out.
+There is only V0.0.1 ALPHA version out.
 Basicly a external 1.14 client because mced is on 1.14.??.

 Features: